aysunakarsu/lighthousedataextract/README.md

 If you want to seperate URLs in categories

-Your  CSV of URLs should have two columns: without headers.
+Your CSV of URLs should have two columns, without headers.
 Below you can see  an example:

 |                                 |                  |
 |---------------------------------|------------------|